lucadellalib/bdl-rul-svgd/README.md

 # Bayesian Deep Learning for Remaining Useful Life Estimation via Stein Variational Gradient Descent

+This is the official code accompanying the paper [Bayesian Deep Learning for Remaining Useful Life Estimation via Stein Variational Gradient Descent](https://arxiv.org/abs/2402.01098).

-The goal of this project is to explore the use of [Stein variational gradient descent (SVGD)](https://arxiv.org/abs/1608.04471) for training Bayesian deep learning models for remaining useful life (RUL) estimation.
+In this work, we explore the use of [Stein variational gradient descent (SVGD)](https://arxiv.org/abs/1608.04471) for training Bayesian deep learning models for remaining useful life (RUL) estimation.
 In particular, we investigate whether Bayesian deep learning models trained via SVGD can outperform in terms of convergence speed and predictive performance both the same models trained via [Bayes by Backprop (BBB)](https://arxiv.org/abs/1505.05424), which is the de-facto standard for